Webreaper/SynoDownloadStationManager/README.md

 ### Settings Storage

-The service reads the various settings (ES info, WirelessTag username/password) from a json file.
+The app reads the settings from a json file.
 Example Json settings:
 ```
 {
   "logLocation": "./dscleanup.log",